 Top 5 university for postgrads who get jobs

 Charles Sturt postgraduates get jobs.
 91% of our grads are in full-time employment four months after graduating.*

 We’re in the top 10 universities in Australia for postgraduate starting salaries.
 Our grads earn a median salary of $95,000.*

 Get a quality postgrad degree with Charles Sturt.
 We’re in the top 10 universities in Australia for postgraduate teaching quality.*

 You might be asking...

-What are the benefits of postgraduate study? chevron_right
+What are the benefits of studying a postgraduate diploma or degree? chevron_right

 A postgraduate qualification opens up a lot of career opportunities.
 You can build on your skills to go for that promotion.
 You could also take your learning in a new direction and reskill for a career change.
 Either way, a postgrad degree makes a big difference to your earning potential.
 Median salaries are more than $22,000 higher for postgrads compared to undergrads.*